5prw/qserv/README.md

-# QServe - Quick Serve
+# QServ - Quick Serve

 A lightweight, fast, and feature-rich static file server written in Go.
 Perfect for development, testing, and production.